 In the Lean UX model, product teams are usually made up of members from different departments (e.g., engineers, product managers, designers).
 Each team works to improve a specific product by focusing on improvement processes that cycle through three phases: Think, Make, and Check.

 Teams brainstorm possible areas for improvement based on customer feedback, customer research, competitor comparisons, and observing their product in use.
 They develop a problem statement, then decide which areas they want to improve.

 Designers and developers build a new feature that will (hopefully) solve a problem and/or improve the product.

 Product teams test the new feature, using tools like surveys and A/B testing, to figure out whether their hypothesis was correct.
 If customers respond well to the new feature, it becomes part of the new design.
 If it doesn’t improve the customer experience, they return to the Think phase and try something new.

 Doodle uses Lean UX to anticipate their users’ needs.
-This allows them to build cutting-edge products their customers will gladly pay for, and keeps them one step ahead of the competition.
+This design-thinking approach allows them to build cutting-edge products their customers will gladly pay for, and keeps them one step ahead of the competition.

 They have five product teams, and each team is usually composed of at least one product manager, one product designer, and a collection of engineers—possibly including data scientists or data engineers, as needed.

 The idea is to create a cross-functional team (meaning, teams from different departments) who come together to work on specific product improvements (such as Doodle’s 'MeetMe' product, Polls, etc.).
 Each team has a slightly different makeup depending on the product they manage.